SltnBM/GPA-calculator/README.md

 - 📚 Support for multiple semesters with per-semester GPA summary
 - 💾 Export results to `.txt` or `.json` or both (`.txt` & `.json`)
 - 🔁 Option to calculate GPA again without exiting the program
-- 📈 Auto-calculates final cumulative GPA (IPK) if multiple semesters are entered
+- 📈 Auto-calculates final cumulative GPA if multiple semesters are entered
 - 🧠 Supports different input methods (manual or JSON) for each semester
 - 🧾 Auto-create sample JSON file if input file is missing
 - 🛡️ Input validation for missing, invalid, or incorrect grade/credit formats